Looking for the best places to see the Northern Lights in the world?

 Although there are plenty of places where you may be lucky enough to spy the dancing slivers of light of the aurora borealis in Iceland, the Westfjords is truly one of the best destinations.

 This area enjoys longer hours of darkness and, apparently, less cloud cover – two conditions that dramatically increase your chances of seeing the northern lights.

+When is the best time to see the aurora borealis in Westfjords?
 For the best chances of spotting this magical natural phenomenon, travel to the Westfjords from the end of August.

 We visited at this time and were lucky enough to catch the ethereal green lights above us while staying in the town of Patreksfjordur.
 However, the lights can be seen from almost anywhere in the region.

 Make sure you download an aurora app or forecast, stay as far away from artificial light as possible and cross your fingers and toes that you get lucky!